 14.6.8 Unavailability of Transmission Service

 14.6.8.1 BPA shall acquire and pay for «Customer Name»’s firm Transfer Service when firm transmission is available.
-If a Third-Party Transmission Provider: (1) has indicated that long-term firm transmission service necessary to deliver power to any portion of «Customer Name»’s load served by Transfer Service is unavailable and (2) identifies upgrades are necessary to deliver power to «Customer Name» on firm transmission to such load on a long-term basis, then BPA shall attempt to acquire non-firm transmission from the Third-Party Transmission Provider to serve «Customer Name»’s load on an interim basis until the identified upgrades are completed and firm transmission is available.
+If a Third-Party Transmission Provider: (1) has indicated that long-term firm transmission service necessary to deliver power to any portion of «Customer Name»’s load served by Transfer Service is unavailable and (2) identifies upgrades are necessary to deliver power to «Customer Name» on firm transmission to such load on a long-term basis, then BPA shall attempt to acquire non-firm transmission, or other mutually agreed to interim solution, from the Third-Party Transmission Provider to serve «Customer Name»’s load on an interim basis until the identified upgrades are completed and firm transmission is available.

 (1) If a Third-Party Transmission Provider has indicated that neither firm nor non-firm transmission service necessary to deliver power to any portion of «Customer Name»’s load served by Transfer Service is available, then (A) BPA shall have no obligation to deliver power under this Agreement to serve such load until that Third-Party Transmission Provider is able to provide transmission service and (B) «Customer Name» shall not continue forward to serve the load in excess of available transmission service from that Third-Party Transmission Provider.